ai-1st/deno-fresh-starter/outlines/ai-agents.md

 ### Agent Versions

+We'll be maintaining a linear history of agent versions rather than a tree structure for the simplicity of UI/UX.

 * Each agent has one or more versions
+* Only the most recent version is active
 * Each version has a unique ULID
 * Each version stores:
   * Name